 In the recent past

-Checking how much RAM I had available used to be one of my favorites pastimes.
-In fact I was obsessed with checking it.
-This was during the mid 2010s when I used phones with 512MB, 1GB and 2GB RAM.
+Checking how much RAM I had available used to be one of my favorite pastimes.
+I was obsessed with checking it.
+This was during the mid-2010s when I used phones with 512MB, 1GB, and 2GB RAM.

 This was especially true for my Tecno Pouvoir 2.
-It usually had barely 700MB out of 1.8GB which always annoyed me, especially if I had no apps in use.
+It usually had barely 700MB free out of the 1.8GB it had.
+This always annoyed me, especially if I had no apps in use.
 If I chose to load up a game like PUBG onto the 700MB free RAM, the game would refuse to load due to a lack of memory.

 In the end, I resorted to using RAM managers and task killers just to eke out enough free space.
 At least 1GB or so, so that I could at least play the 2 or 3 games before it crashes.
 Upon which, I’ll redo the whole process all over again.